+By using this specific distribution to generate ISIs, the temporal uncertainty is maximized while the hazard rate is constant for intervals 400 to 1000 ms. ISI longer than 5000 ms will be set to 5000 ms to prevent too long trials (note that this case will be extremely unlikely, as the probability of obtaining ISIs longer than 1500 ms with current distribution is 0.6%.

-noteThe target is a dark grey circle (1 visual degree at a distance of 57 cm) presented at the center of the screen.
-After 46.8 ms of a blank screen, a mask (outer annulus of 2 visual degrees) can appear for 23.4 ms. There are three types of trials: 1) target-mask trials (in which both the target and the mask are presented), 2) target-only trials, and 3) mask-only trials.
-Half of the trials within each block will contain both a target and a mask, while 25% of the trials will be target-only and the remaining 25% will be mask-only trials.
-Participants must report whether they saw the target in a maximum time window of 1520 ms after the mask (or the target, depending on the trial type) offset by pressing the Z (yes) or the N (no) key on the keyboard, with the left and right index fingers, respectively.
+The target is a dark grey circle (1 visual degree at a distance of 57 cm) presented at the center of the screen.
+After a delay of 5 frames ( 50 ms) of a blank screen, a mask (outer annulus of 2 visual degrees) can appear for 2 frames duration (20 ms).
+There are three types of trials: 1) target-mask trials (in which both the target and the mask are presented), 2) target-only trials, and 3) mask-only trials.
+Half of the trials within each block will contain both a target and a mask, while 25% will be target-only, and the remaining 25% will be mask-only trials.
+Participants must report whether they saw the target in a maximum time window of 1520 ms (152 frames) after the mask (or the target, depending on the trial type) offset by pressing the Z (yes) or the N (no) key on the keyboard, with the left and right index fingers, respectively.

 While Mathewson et al. (2009) decided to set a-priori the colour contrast of the target and mask used in the experiment, we will adjust it individually based on a 3-down/1-up staircase.
 This will make the entire procedure and participants' selection more reproducible and comparable across labs.
 The staircase starts from a clearly visible contrast value and decreases it by three steps after 3 consecutive correct responses or increases by four steps after one wrong response.
 The staircase stops after 21 reversals and takes as a threshold the mean value of the last 20 reversals (see García-Pérez, 1998 for a justification of the staircase parameters).
 In the staircase procedure, the proportion of trial types is maintained as described for the experimental session; however, for the threshold calculation, only target-masked trials will be considered.
 If the staircase does not converge after 144 trials (2 blocks of 72 trials), it will be aborted and repeated (if the number of repetitions is < 4; see below).